akkeris/taas/docs/API-Reference.md

 `GET /v1/diagnostic/{diagnostic}/audits`

-Get the audit log for a diagnostic.
+Get the audit log for a diagnostic, which includes various records of changes made to the diagnostic since it was created.

 **CURL Example**